Volkswagen Golf GTE performance, top speed & engine

 |0-62mph||Top speed||Driven wheels||Power|

 The VW Golf GTE uses what is now becoming a familiar powertrain in plug-in hybrid VW Group products – a 1.4-litre four-cylinder petrol engine assisted by an electric motor that's fed by a 13kWh battery.
 The result is 242bhp and 400Nm of torque, put to the road via VW's trusty six-speed dual-clutch DSG gearbox.
+You'll find the same setup in the Skoda Octavia vRS iV, Cupra Leon e-Hybrid and Cupra Formentor.

 Volkswagen Golf GTE 0-62mph, top speed and acceleration

 If you happen to test-drive a Golf GTE right after its Golf GTI counterpart, the most noticeable difference will be in the car's weight.
-Thanks to the hybrid system and battery there's an extra 176kg to carry around and you'll notice it most in corners; while the steering is accurate, the GTE doesn't feel quite as keen to change direction as its lighter sibling.
+Due to the hybrid system and battery, there's an extra 176kg to carry around and you'll notice it most in corners; while the steering is accurate, the GTE doesn't feel quite as keen to change direction as its lighter sibling.
 Still, in isolation, this is a swift, controlled and good-to-drive car that won't leave many keener drivers disappointed.

 In This Review